enj657/Amazon_Vine_Analysis/README.md

 ## Results

 First we filtered our dataset to only include total votes greater than or equal to 20.
 Then we filtered our data so that helpful_votes / total_votes was equal to or greater than 50%.

+### Total Vine and Non-Vine Reviews

-After filtering our dataset, there ended up being zero reviews from Vine members, and 1,685 reviews from non-vine members.
+* After filtering our dataset, there ended up being zero reviews from Vine members, and 1,685 reviews from non-vine members.

 ![image info](./Resources/total_reviews.png)

+### Total 5 Star Reviews

-The number of reviews that were five star reviews from non-vine members was 631, and 0 from vine members.
+* The number of reviews that were five star reviews from non-vine members was 631, and 0 from vine members.

 ![image info](./Resources/five_star_reviews.png)

+### Percentage of 5 Star Reviews

-To find the percentage of five star reviews out of all the non-vine reviews I divided the five star reviews from the total reviews.
+* To find the percentage of five star reviews out of all the non-vine reviews I divided the five star reviews from the total reviews.
 631/1685 turned out to be 37.4% of the reviews.

 ![image info](./Resources/five_star_percentage.png)